stefanwille/crystal-lightning-talk/README.md

-# Demo Material for Crystal Lightning Talk
+# Lightning Talk about Crystal for RailsGirls